pivotal/docs-tap/scst-store/troubleshooting.hbs.md

-# Troubleshooting
+# Troubleshooting Supply Chain Security Tools - Store

-This topic contains troubleshooting and known issues for Supply Chain Security Tools - Store.
+This topic contains ways you can troubleshoot known issues for Supply Chain Security Tools (SCST) - Store.

 ## Querying by `insight source` returns zero CVEs even though there are CVEs in the source scan